PennyLaneAI/pennylane/doc/conventions.rst

 .. math:: \rho' = \sum_{ij\ldots} (A_i B_j \cdots) \rho (A_i B_j \cdots)^\dagger.

-In summary, both :mod:`openqml.plugins.strawberryfields` and :mod:`openqml.plugins.dummy_plugin` currently are only designed to return expectation values of measurements which are
+In summary, both :mod:`openqml_sf` and :mod:`openqml.plugins.default` currently are only designed to return expectation values of measurements which are

 #. projective,
 #. grouped next to each other, and